RicardoBO11/Call-Center-Performance-Analysis/README.md

 ## Project Overview

-This project analyzes call center performance to identify operational inefficiencies, reduce customer wait times, and improve service quality.
+This project analyzes call center operations to identify inefficiencies, reduce customer wait times, and improve overall service performance.

-The goal is to understand how internal processes impact both operator performance and customer experience, and to provide data-driven recommendations for improvement.
+The objective is to understand how operational processes impact both employee efficiency and customer experience, and to translate these findings into actionable business decisions.

 ---